An official website of the United States government

-As you get older, you are at greater risk for certain illnesses and diseases.
-While you can't prevent aging, you can help detect and prevent these illnesses and diseases early on.
-Screenings can help find them earlier when they can be more successfully treated.
+As you get older, you're at greater risk for certain illnesses and diseases.
+While you can't stop aging, you can detect and prevent illnesses and diseases early on.
+Screenings can help find them so they can be more successfully treated.

 Most screenings are based on age, sex, health, and family history.
-Mammograms and Prostate exams are just two options you may have heard about that can screen for cancer, but here are many different recommended screenings for both women and men.
+Mammograms and prostate exams are just two options you may have heard about that can screen for cancer, but there are many different recommended screenings for both women and men.

-From vaccinations to getting your blood pressure checked to a mental health evaluation for PTSD and exams for different types of cancer, screenings can mean living a healthier life.
+From vaccinations to getting your blood pressure checked to a mental health evaluation for PTSD and exams for different types of cancer, getting screened can mean living a healthier life.